A team that functions well together is happier, more effective, efficient, and successful.

 Just like in the Netflix mini-series, Squid Game, you can get your employees hyped up in this competitive game of tug-of-war.

-To succeed, team members must coordinate and devise a plan to defeat the opposing team while fending off attack.
+To succeed, team members must coordinate and devise a plan to defeat the opposing team while fending off attacks.

 The activity leader allows each group the time to create a plan in order to promote teamwork.